X

 |---|---|---|

 | Ibuprofen / diclofenac | 12-fold increased GI bleeding risk | Avoid!
-If unavoidable: short-term only + pantoprazole |
+If unavoidable: only short-term + pantoprazole |

-| Aspirin 75–100 mg (blood thinning) | 5-fold increased bleeding risk | Only with compelling indication + pantoprazole |
+| Low-dose aspirin (blood thinning) | 5-fold increased bleeding risk | Only with a compelling indication + pantoprazole |

-| Paracetamol (acetaminophen) | No increased bleeding risk | First choice for pain relief under SSRI |
+| Paracetamol | No increased bleeding risk | First choice for pain on an SSRI |

-| Metamizole (dipyrone) | No increased bleeding risk | Alternative — but has its own risks (agranulocytosis) |
+| Metamizole (Novalgin) | No increased bleeding risk | An alternative – but with its own risks (agranulocytosis) |

 | Substance / medication | Interaction | Recommendation |